mikemackintosh/mikemackintosh.github.io/_posts/2013-04-11-how-to-insert-binary-data-into-mysql.md

 ---
 layout: post
 permalink: /how-to-insert-binary-data-into-mysql
-title: "How-To: Insert Binary Data into MySQL"
+title: "Insert Binary Data into MySQL"
-category: ["coding", "databases", "mysql-databases", "php-coding", "system-administration"]
+category: "How To"
-tags: bin2hex binary db hex hex2bin inet_ntop inet_pton ip mysql-2 php-2
+tags: bin2hex binary db hex hex2bin inet_ntop inet_pton ip mysql php
 ---
-# Binary Data is AWESOME!
+### Binary Data is AWESOME!

 Working with binary data can be extremely beneficial, especially when it's very detailed data.
 Example, it is easier to `&` and `|` two integers than to create a crazy function to do math.
 In one of our previous posts, we created a class and a few functions to handle IP addresses.
 Inserting a converted IP into the database allows you to `&` and `|` a user supplied IP to return matches.
 This is a great way to work with IP's within databases.